Kylie Minogue brings back Charlene in plug to lure Brexit-weary tourists

 - “Don’t bite your nails to the cuticles, hang with aggressive marsupials.”

-The ad celebrates backyard cricket, the beach, beer, the outback, sausages in bread, and rhyming “shocker” with “quokka”.
+The ad celebrates backyard cricket, beer, the outback and sausages in bread, and is perhaps the first song to ever rhyme “shocker” with “quokka”.

+The latter created some confusion with the Brits, and led to Tourism Australia having to explain the quokka is “the happiest animal on earth”,

+Plenty of other Twitter pledged to now come Down Under as soon as possible (“I’m not a Pom but this spoke to me”), although the golden screen image of the nation was challenged by some:

-Musician and former Offspring star Eddie Perfect tweeted on Thursday morning that he had written the song for Minogue to sing in the campaign, adding the star was a “total delight”.
+Musician Perfect tweeted on Thursday morning that Minogue was a “total delight”.

 This year I got to write a song for Kylie Minogue and she was a total delight. https://t.co/BqlyCr7CCZ